google/WebFundamentals/src/content/en/updates/2018/11/devtools.md

 `document.querySelector()`.
 But if the node is in a [Shadow DOM][shadow]{: .external }
 this approach doesn't work because the selector yields a path from within the shadow tree.

-To quickly get a quickly get a reference to a DOM node, right-click the DOM node and select **Copy** > **Copy JS path**.
+To quickly get a reference to a DOM node, right-click the DOM node and select **Copy** > **Copy JS path**.
 DevTools copies to your clipboard a `document.querySelector()` expression that points to the node.
 As mentioned above, this is particularly helpful when working with Shadow DOM, but you can use it for any DOM node.